farm-ng/amiga-app-template-kivy/README.md

         StrictHostKeyChecking no
 ```

+`<intranet ip address>` can be found on the bottom right of the Amiga Brain screen.

 Copy your SSH key to the Amiga
 * If you do not have a key created
     ```bash